Conflux-Chain/conflux-developer-site/docs/introduction/en/overview.md

 i.e., the ability to confirm transactions, and thwart these attacks by adaptively adjusting the weights of the blocks.

-The TreeGraph ledger and the GHAST consensus algorithm make Conflux nodes be able to quickly generate new blocks without worrying about that the existence of forks in the ledger may harm the security of the network, and hence enable the system to achieve both the high throughput and the low transaction confirmation
+The Tree-Graph ledger and the GHAST consensus algorithm make Conflux nodes be able to quickly generate new blocks without worrying about that the existence of forks in the ledger may harm the security of the network, and hence enable the system to achieve both the high throughput and the low transaction confirmation